Mrrvm/os_lusiadas_2/content/artifacts/Lagos/Lagos.md

   - READ
 to-dos: |-
   [] Check what has happened to the bodies found in Lagos
-  [] Check if the artefacts are stolen
-  [] Talk to Dr Marta Nogueira to access the city's archive (expediente.geral@cm-lagos.pt | 282780900
+  [] Check if the artefacts in the municipal museum are stolen [] Talk to Dr Marta Nogueira to access the city's archive (expediente.geral@cm-lagos.pt | 282780900
 ---
 ### Annotations